-There are three matters scheduled for a vote:
+There are four matters scheduled for a vote:

-- Election of three directors (Proposal No. 1); - Ratification of selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as independent registered public accounting firm of SI-BONE for its fiscal year ending December 31, 2023 (Proposal No. 2); and - Advisory approval of the compensation of our named executive officers, as disclosed in this proxy statement in accordance with SEC rules (Proposal No. 3).
+- Election of two directors (Proposal No. 1); - Ratification of selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as independent registered public accounting firm of SI-BONE for its fiscal year ending December 31, 2024 (Proposal No. 2); and - Advisory approval of the compensation of our named executive officers, as disclosed in this proxy statement in accordance with SEC rules (Proposal No. 3). - Approve an amendment to our Amended and Restate Certificate of Incorporation to limit the liability of certain officers of SI-BONE, Inc. as permitted pursuant to amendments to the Delaware General Corporation Law (Proposal No. 4).